A multi-objective optimization approach for sensor network design

 Many sensor network design problems have constraints on energy consumption, data accuracy, and data latency.
 Hence, it would be useful to develop a constrained multiobjective optimization framework to solve such problems.
 Such an approach is developed in this dissertation.
 To illustrate this approach, we model the sensor placement problem for distributed detection of air pollutants as a constrained multi-objective optimization problem.
 Our goal is to determine sensor locations for maximizing the detection probability and minimizing the number of sensors subject to a constraint on the sensor network lifetime.
 We develop mathematical models for the system level detection probability based on the diffusion of the air pollutant.
 We propose a new constrained multi-objective evolutionary algorithm called constrained evolutionary multi-objective crowding algorithm (C-EMOCA) for solving constrained multi-objective optimization problems.
 C-EMOCA and another well-known constrained multi-objective evolutionary algorithm (NSGA-II) are applied for solving the sensor placement problem.
 Simulation results show that the detection probability is influenced by the pollutant parameters and the constraint on the network lifetime.
 We also observe that C-EMOCA performs better than NSGA-II.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Rajagopalan, Ramesh, "A multi-objective optimization approach for sensor network design" (2008).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 20.
+20.